 The second most populous state in India, Maharashtra, is an ethereal state defined by its sundry mountains, panoramic beaches, breathtaking sceneries and a wide array of museums, monuments and forts that stand as a testimony to the illustrious, rich history of India.
 Not to mention that these make tourism in Maharashtra interesting and indulging.
 Few theories suggest that Maharashtra derived its name from the combination of the Sanskrit word ‘Maha’–that means great–and ‘Rashtra’ that finds its origin in the Rashtrakuta dynasty.
 Others meanwhile say that ‘Rashtra’ translates to a nation in Sanskrit.

 An Illustrious History

-Maharashtra entered the chapters of history in and around the 2nd Century BC, when the first of its kind Buddhist Caves were constructed.
-Huan Tsang, the renowned Chinese traveller was the first one to mention Maharashtra in his works in the 7th Century.
-History has it that the state had its first ever Hindu king during the 6th Century.
+Maharashtra entered the chapters of history in and around the 2nd century BC, when the first-of-its-kind Buddhist caves were constructed.
+Huan Tsang, the renowned Chinese traveller was the first one to mention Maharashtra in his works in the 7th century.